SparkPost/node-sparkpost/README.md

 ```

 ## Send An Email "Hello World" Example
 Below is an example of how to send a simple email.
 Sending an email is known as a *transmission*.
-By using the send method on the transmissions service that's available from the SparkPost object you instatiate, you can pass in a *transmissionBody* object with all the information relevant to the email being sent.
+By using the send method on the transmissions service that's available from the SparkPost object you instatiate you can pass in a *transmissionBody* object with all the information relevant to the email being sent.
 The send method also takes a callback method that will let you know if the email was sent successful and if not information about the error that ocurred.

 ```javascript
 var SparkPost = require('sparkpost');